Road to Ultra: Road to Ultra: Colombia

 The Road to Ultra: Colombia took place across two days—20–21 February 2014 at the Autodromo de Tocancipa in Bogota, Colombia.
 Featured artists for the two-day event included Hardwell, Hercules & Love Affair, Nicky Romero, Showtek, W&W, Ferry Corsten, Laidback Luke, Nicole Moudaber, Green Velvet, and Guy J. Over 15,000 people were in attendance for the first and only Road to Ultra in Colombia.

-On 06 June 2022, it was officially announced that Road to Ultra: Colombia will be returning for a second edition at Llanogrande in Medellin on 7 October 2022 respectively.
+On 6 June 2022, it was officially announced that Road to Ultra: Colombia will be returning for a second edition at Llanogrande in Medellin on 7 October 2022 respectively.

 Road to Ultra: Hong Kong

 The Road to Ultra: Macau, now known as Road to Ultra: Hong Kong, was held on 12 June 2015 at the Club Cubic and City of Dreams Complex in Macau, China.
 Featured artists that played the event included Nicky Romero, Porter Robinson, 2ManyDJs, DVBBS, Tom Swoon, Justin Oh, and more regional support.
 The event's debut sold out and was moved to Hong Kong for 2016.

 For 2016, the Road to Ultra headed to Hong Kong for the first time.
 The Road to Ultra: Hong Kong took place on 17 September 2016 at the Nursery Park located in the West Kowloon Cultural District.
 The lineup for the event included artists like Knife Party, Martin Garrix, Nero (live), Carnage, Galantis, Jauz, Marshmello, and Thomas Jack.

+On 6 May 2024, it was officially announced that Road to Ultra: Hong Kong will be upgraded to Ultra Hong Kong and will be held on 14 September.